Cloudmersive/n8n-nodes-cloudmersive-virus-scan-api/README.md

 * For large files, ensure your n8n instance has sufficient upload limits and memory.
 * If you run Cloudmersive Private Cloud, set the **Base URL** in credentials so traffic never leaves your network.
-* For SharePoint, either a path or an `Item ID` can be used on Advanced Scan.
-* For S3/GCP names with non-ASCII characters, use the `base64:` prefix convention supported by the node.

 ## Resources